These General Terms and Conditions have been created in collaboration with K15t GmbH.

 (2) The obligation of confidentiality does not apply if the information in question is to be disclosed pursuant to a court order, an administrative order or a law.
 The parties shall inform each other without delay of the disclosure and shall disclose the information in such a way as to preserve confidentiality to the greatest extent possible.

-(1) We comply with the rules of data protection, in particular if we are granted access to the Customer’s operation or hardware and software.
+(1) We comply with the rules of data protection, in particular if we are granted access to the Customer’s establishment or its hardware and software.
 We ensure that our agents also comply with these provisions, in particular we oblige them to maintain data secrecy before commencing their activities.
 We do not intend to process or use personal data on behalf of the Customer.
-If the Customer cannot exclude access by us to its personal data, the parties will conclude the following agreement for data processing: Data Processing Addendum.
+If the Customer cannot exclude access by us to its personal data, the parties will conclude an agreement for data processing.
+Please contact us in the latter case.

 (2) In order to continuously improve the software, we collect the following data during the access to the software by the user: